 - Depending on the type of car you're taking on this trip (hopefully, it is a fuel efficient one), you might want to get a rooftop carrier to expand the space you have for your luggage.

-- Be sure that your car also has a large water supply in it, as there will be times in the desert regions where you're unsure when the next stop will be.
+- Be sure that your car also has a large water supply in it, as there will be times in the desert regions when you're unsure where the next stop will be.

 - Get an app on your phone like gas buddy onto your phone so that you will always know where the best gas prices are.